 These tests can also be helpful in monitoring your condition after diagnosis and may, for example, be helpful in predicting a flare-up of the disease or deciding whether you have an infection.

-A variety of tests are available to check the function of your heart, lungs, liver and spleen.
+A variety of tests are available to check how your heart, lungs, liver and spleen are working.
 Depending on which organs your doctor thinks may be involved, you may have x-rays, an ultrasound scan, a computerised tomography (CT) scan or a magnetic resonance imaging (MRI) scan.

 If you have fever, weight loss or swelling of the lymph glands, your doctor may take a biopsy of lymph gland tissue to rule out cancer, which can also cause these symptoms.

 Back to Lupus (SLE)